heathack-org/HeatHack-Guide/background-knowledge/heating-for-the-building/avoiding-damp.md

 - replace any components that are structurally damaged, retaining as much as possible
 - replaster and redecorate

-There are many, many firms selling damp-proof courses, impermeable membranes, and chemical treatments meant to prevent decay in timber.
+Many firms sell damp-proof courses, impermeable membranes, and chemical treatments meant to prevent decay in timber.
 Sometimes they use damp meters incorrectly to demonstrate that an area needs treatment.
-Maybe they mean well, but our understanding is that these often do more harm than good.
+Maybe they mean well, but our understanding is that these usually do more harm than good.
 For timber in particular, use your money to keep the area dry instead of applying something intended to keep rot from getting hold if the area gets wet again.
 Rot can't survive if the area is dry in the first place.

 ```